Mini Quadcopter Review - Fun, Fast, Easy to Fly

-As it got closer to the water I powered it up again and it stabilised fairly close to the water but somehow (durr, I am rubbish at this right now), I panicked again and the Hubsan plopped into the water about three feet from dry land and submerged fully.
+As it got closer to the water I powered it up again and it stabilized fairly close to the water.
+However, somehow (durr, I am rubbish at this right now), I panicked again.
+The Hubsan plopped into the water about three feet from dry land and submerged fully.

 Now I am gutted because to retain footage, you HAVE to turn the camera off for it to process the clip but in my panic I pulled the battery out and the footage was gone.